Illawarra Escarpment Mountain Bike Project

 The council will continue to engage with stakeholders to inform project planning, assessment and establishment of 'off park' infrastructure required to support the mountain bike track network, such as parking and amenities.

-We are progressing plans to close and rehabilitate unsanctioned tracks not included in the strategy's network, commencing with Mount Keira.
-Rehabilitation will be undertaken in a staged approach to remove structures, manage erosion, revegetation, and include signage and a monitoring program.
+NSW National Parks and Wildlife Service are also progressing plans to close and rehabilitate unsanctioned tracks not included in the strategy's network.
+Rehabilitation will be completed in a staged approach and will include the removal of structures, erosion management, revegetation, signage and a monitoring program.

 Will the mountain bike network include Mount Keira?